ZaMeR12/ai_pngtuber_ollama/README.md

 > Fourth, run the **app.py** script in a terminal or use the **app.exe** in the release section.
 >
 > P.S.: There is for now only user's messages by terminal input, but I will try to add a Twitch integration in the future.

+## How to close the app?

+> You can close the app in 2 ways:
+>
+> - Doing CTR+C in the terminal window.
+> - CLicking on the X bouton the the *Avatar* window.

 ## How to change the avatar of the PngTuber?